stockeh/mapreduce-analysis-msd/README.md

 ### Histogramming

+Traditional statistical analysis was performed to learn more about the data and the common trends of musical artists.

 1. Which artist(s) has the most songs in the data set?
     - Ike & Tina Turner, 208 songs
     - Johnny Cash, 199 songs